dshavoc/aiml-capstone/README.md

 **Figure 6: Visualization of selected templates with different random seeds**

+It took about 20 seconds to extract the features.

 ### Modeling: Logistic Regression

 The engineered features are fed into a Logistic Regression model, with 5-fold cross-validation and a small grid search for `C` parameter.
 The scoring of the model can be found below.